Zylann/godot_voxel/doc/source/instancing.md

 !!! note
     Impostor meshes are simple quads that can fake the presence of the real model over far distances.
 For example, this is a really fast way to render forests from afar, while being able to use detailed trees when coming closer.

+!!! warning
+	There is currently a performance issue occurring when `MultiMesh.mesh` is changed to a different LOD.
+It should be easier to fix once [this PR](https://github.com/godotengine/godot/pull/79833) is merged into Godot.

 ### Edition